priyanshprajapat/typing-djs-bot/README.md

 ## Support
 If you facing any error in your project you can join my discord server from [here](https://www.priyansh.xyz/discord) and ping me there for help

-## Extras
-Bytheway you can also star ⭐ this repository if you want.

 ## Credit
 [Priyansh](https://www.priyansh.xyz)